MayorScript/wildfire-inventory-api/README.md

 - [License](#license)

 ## Introduction
-This is a test application to demonstrate the following:
+This is a sample application to demonstrate the following:
 - Explore the NASA EONET API
 - Create a single API route that will accept month and year query parameters and returns all wildfire events that ended in that particular month.
 - Scalabe application structure